-For those without broadband limits, a flat fee of $50 per year per computer for practically unlimited Cloud storage seems like a really good deal.
-Alternatively, Backblaze can also be purchased for a monthly fee for $5 or on a 24-month cycle for $95.
+For those without broadband limits, a flat fee of $60 (around £45) per year per computer for practically unlimited Cloud storage seems like a really good deal.
+Alternatively, Backblaze can also be purchased for a monthly fee for $6 (around £4.50) or on a 24-month cycle for $110 (around £83).

 As good as the Backblaze solution is, it won’t do a bare-metal restore.
 Therefore, you should use it in conjunction with a system imaging tool, for complete peace of mind.

-Find out more about both their personal and business offers on Backblaze’s website.
+Find out more about both personal and business offers on Backblaze’s website.

-Many Cloud backup services offer a trial period, usually 15 or 30 days.
-Instead IDrive gives you 5GB of free space on their system indefinitely, allowing you to experience if their product is the right one for you.
+Many cloud backup services offer a trial period, usually 15 or 30 days.
+Instead IDrive gives you 5GB of free space indefinitely, allowing you to see if it's the right one for you.

 Compared with some Cloud storage solutions that offer unlimited space that might seem restrictive, but a single IDrive account can secure multiple devices (PCs, Macs, iPhones, iPads and Android devices) without additional licensing.